Moto Guzzi V1000 Le Mans Part 3

 Judged strictly on its character, Moto Guzzi’s Le Mans as originally designed by Lino Tonti, remains a very satisfying bike to ride.
 Few machines offer the symmetry, comfort and safety of Mandello’s most famous son, yet it is the Guzzi’s durability that sent it to motorcycling’s hall of legends.
 Under-stressed from a mechanical engineering standpoint, Italian Moto Guzzi supplier Duilio Agostini pushed that margin forward with his 1000cc tuning, but the extra speed only required a better pair of shocks…and a fiberglass enclosure from which to escape the blast.
 The spirit of Bol d’Or.
 As we discover in this latest installment Agostini was far from alone in this work, but the basic formulas developed by his team eventually became factory specification.

 Seudem – Moto Guzzi importer for France

 Three names dominate the French Moto Guzzi scene during the 1970s and 80s; Charles Krajka, parts distributing arm SICEM and Seudem, importer to France.
 Any study of Guzzi in that region of Europe immediately begins with Krajka; providing parts, service and new motorcycles to clients in France before, during and after murky import/export dealings had developed.
 The stocky tuner was active and successful in racing and building racers for others, or fast street specials for those who insisted.
 Now widely considered a patriarch of the Guzzi brand among French enthusiasts, Krajka was instrumental in fueling a deep passion for the brand.

 Local owners say the problems began when Guzzi owner DeTomaso slid the French export business into the hands of Germany’s Motobecane – no doubt a major player in the V1000 Le Mans story.
 That failed, so Krajka and others pooled resources until Seudem was formed sometime around 1977-78, primarily to deliver Moto Guzzi and Benelli.
 Seudem found fame in 1979 with its shocking win at the prestigious “Bol d’Argent” on a 1000cc Le Mans II ridden by Jean-Lou Colin and Guy Meynet.
-Some believe Krajka played a role, others report each acted independently.
+Some believe Krajka played a role, and at this point that seems certain.